What is Cyber Security? - Definition, Meaning and Best Practices

 Network activity monitoring plays a vital role in enhancing cybersecurity defences by allowing organisations to gain real-time insights into their network traffic and behaviour.
 By leveraging cutting-edge tools and technologies such as intrusion detection systems (IDS), intrusion prevention systems (IPS), and security information and event management (SIEM) platforms, entities can proactively monitor for any suspicious activities.

-Automated threat detection capabilities offered by these solutions enable the rapid identification of cyber threats and vulnerabilities, significantly reducing the response time to potential incidents.
+These solutions' automated threat detection capabilities enable the rapid identification of cyber threats and vulnerabilities, significantly reducing the response time to potential incidents.

 For instance, platforms like KnowBe4 provide comprehensive network monitoring solutions that integrate threat intelligence feeds, enabling organisations to stay ahead of evolving cyber threats and emerging attack vectors.